Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Further directions and questions

 There is some evidence for this, notably in characteristic $p > 0$ where it is not difficult to see that our definitions coincide with $F$-signature and Hilbert-Kunz multiplicity, \autoref{section:positivecharacterstic}.
 That perfectoid signature is independent of the choice of $\underline{x}$ also follows for finite quotient singularities where $p$ does not divide the index by our transformation rule \autoref{sec.TransformationRule}, see for instance \autoref{cor.DuValSingularities}.
-On the other hand, perfectoid Hilbert-Kunz multiplicity $e_{\perfd}^{\underline{x}} (J)$ does not depend on $\underline{x}$ or $A$ when $J$ generated by a system of parameters of $R$, see \autoref{cor.perfdHKparameterideal}.
+On the other hand, perfectoid Hilbert-Kunz multiplicity $e_{\perfd}^{\underline{x}} (J; R)$ does not depend on $\underline{x}$ or $A$ when $J$ is generated by a system of parameters of $R$, see \autoref{cor.perfdHKparameterideal}.
+For some additional related discussion on showing normalized length is independent of related choices in greater generality see \cite[Remark 14.5.69(ii)]{GabberRameroAlmostRingsAndPerfectoidSpaces}.